 But a huge problem still remained unsolved and proved to be the hardest part of the gearing to crack.
-In addition to calculating the Saros cy[INSIDE THE ANTIKYTHERA MECHANISM] This exploded view of the mechanism shows all but one of the 30 known gears, plus a few that have been hypothesized.
-Turning Astronomical a crank on the side activated all the gears in the mechanism and moved pointers on the front and back dials: the arrows colored blue, red and yellow explain how the motion transmitted from one gear to the next.
-The user would choose a date on the Egyptian, 365-day calendar dial on the front or on the Metonic, 235-lunar-month calen-EGYPTIAN CALENDAR DIAL Displayed 365 days dar on the back and then read the astronomical predictions for that time-such as the position and phases of the moon-from the other dials.
+In addition to calculating the Saros cyThis exploded view of the mechanism shows all but one of the 30 known gears, plus a few that have been hypothesized.
+Turning a crank on the side activated all the gears in the mechanism and moved pointers on the front and back dials: the arrows colored blue, red and yellow explain how the motion transmitted from one gear to the next.
+The user would choose a date on the Egyptian, 365-day calendar dial on the front or on the Metonic, 235-lunar-month calendar on the back and then read the astronomical predictions for that time-such as the position and phases of the moon-from the other dials.
 Alternatively, one could turn the crank to set a particular event on an astronomical dial and then see on what date it would occur.
 Other gears, now lost, may have calculated the positions of the sun and of some or all of the five planets known in antiquity and displayed them via pointers on the zodiac dial.